siangernlow/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer.
-Create a folder named `data` in the same location as the app and copy over `personbook.json, locationbook.json and visitbook.json` into that folder.
+Create a folder named `data` in the same location as the app and copy over `personbook.json, locationbook.json and visitbook.json` into that folder. <br>
+       Another solution is to use the import and export commands that VirusTracker provides.
+You may export all entities to 3 csv files and import them within the new VirusTracker.
+       Please refer to [adding data for CSV files](#adding-data-from-csv-files) and [exporting data to CSV files](#exporting-data-to-csv-files).
 --------------------------------------------------------------------------------------------------------------------